Patterson-Sullivan theory for Anosov subgroups

-While working on this article, we came to know about two recent developments by Pozzetti-Sambarino-Wienhard (\cite{Pozzetti:2019aa}) and Glorieux-Monclair-Tholozan (\cite{GMT19}) which are related to our work.
-In these articles, the authors proved that the Hausdorff dimension of the limit set of a {\em projective Anosov subgroup} $\G$ in the real projective space is bounded above by a certain critical exponent, called the ``simple root critical exponent'' in the second article.
-In the second article, the authors also obtain upper and lower bounds for the Hausdorff dimension of the flag limit set\footnote{In \cite{GMT19} the flag limit set is called the ``symmetric limit set''.
-See \cite[Thm.
-1.1]{GMT19} for details.} of $\G$ while mentioning that they also ``hoped to get'' a lower bound for the limit set in the projective space.
-We obtain a lower bound for this limit set which turns out to be same as in the case of the flag limit set (see Theorem \ref{thm:PARhd}).
+While working on this article, we came to know about two very recent developments by Pozzetti--Sambarino--Wienhard \cite{Pozzetti:2019aa} and Glorieux--Monclair--Tholozan \cite{GMT19}, which are related to our work.
+Independently, the authors of these articles proved that the Hausdorff dimension of the limit set of a {\em projective} Anosov subgroup $\G$ in the real projective space with respect to the Riemannian metric is bounded above by a certain critical exponent, called the ``simple root critical exponent'' in the second article.
+The main result of \cite{Pozzetti:2019aa} is stronger than this inequality for a special class of {\em (1,1,2)-hyperconvex} representations, in which case the Hausdorff dimension equals to the simple root critical exponent.
+They went further to prove that for hyperconvex subgroups $\Gamma$ having $\partial\Gamma$ homeomorphic to a sphere, the limit set of $\Gamma$ in the projective space is a $C^1$ sphere.
+As a corollary of these two results, they obtained an earlier result of Potrie--Sambarino \cite{PS17} on the entropy of Hitchin representations.
+In \cite{GMT19}, the authors also aimed to get a lower bound for the Hausdorff dimension of the limit set of general projective Anosov subgroups $\Gamma$.
+As it is mentioned in \cite{GMT19}, initially, the authors aimed to obtain such a lower bound with respect to the Riemannian metric; eventually, they proved such a lower bound for a certain Gromov metric on the limit set.
+Using our Theorem \ref{mainA} and relying on previously known computations of Busemann functions (see Example \ref{ex:2.3}), we obtain a lower bound for this Hausdorff dimension with respect to the Riemannian metric (see Theorem \ref{thm:PARhd}).

-After this work was completed, Andr\'{e}s Sambarino informed us that Ledrappier's methods from \cite{Ledrappier} (in conjunction with results of \cite[sect.
+After this work was completed, Andr\'{e}s Sambarino informed us that Ledrappier's methods from \cite{Ledrappier} (in conjunction with results of \cite[Sec.
 3.2]{BCLS15}) can be used to obtain some of the results of our paper; we refer the reader to \cite{MR3229035,MR3449196} for similar applications of Ledrappier's work.